School Board Policy 207 -

 2. Time Limitation: The School Board retains the discretion to limit the time for each presentation as needs dictate.

-4. Privilege to Speak: A School Board member should direct any remarks or questions through the Chair.
+4. Privilege to Speak: A School Board member should direct remarks or questions through the Chair.
 Only those speakers recognized by the Chair will be allowed to speak.
 Comments by others are out of order.
 Individuals who interfere with or interrupt speakers, the School Board, or the proceedings may be directed to leave.

 5. Personal Attacks: Personal attacks by anyone addressing the School Board are unacceptable.
 Persistence in such remarks by an individual shall terminate that person's privilege to address the School Board.